Offering of securities and prospectuses

 - The comment forms are submitted to the personnel processing the application and the FIN-FSA Registry, completed with the company's answers.
-At the same time, a new version of the prospectus both clean and tracked for changes (compared always to the most recent version submitted to us).
+At the same time, a new version of the prospectus is submitted, both clean and redline version (compared always to the most recent version submitted to us).
 We recommend the use of the Bank of Finland's encrypted email.

-- Where an initial public offering is concerned or the company offers its securities for the first time, we also request the marketing material concerning the offer for comments during the inspection period.
-We may also make a request to receive any investment analyses and due diligence reports for information purposes.
+- Where an initial public offering is concerned or the company offers its securities for the first time, we also request the marketing material concerning the offering for comments during the inspection period.
+In addition, we request that you send any investment analyses and IPO-due diligence reports for information purposes.

-- We will submit the decision concerning the approval in a scanned copy by email to the contact person.
-The original decision and invoice of the inspection will be sent later by mail to the address indicated in the application.
+- We will submit the decision concerning the approval by email to the contact person.

 - The issuer must submit the approved prospectus and any documents incorporated therein by reference to the public register of prospectuses maintained by us.
 Please see the instructions here.

 More information on procedures related to a prospectus inspection

 - Commission Delegated Regulation (EU) 2019/980 as regards the format, content, scrutiny and approval of the prospectus